SiaFoundation/siad/doc/api/index.html.md

 Grows or shrinks a storage file in the manager.
 The manager may not check that there is enough space on-disk to support growing the storasge folder, but should gracefully handle running out of space unexpectedly.
-When shrinking a storage folder, any data in the folder that neeeds to be moved will be placed into other storage folders, meaning that no data will be lost.
+When shrinking a storage folder, any data in the folder that needs to be moved will be placed into other storage folders, meaning that no data will be lost.
 If the manager is unable to migrate the data, an error will be returned and the operation will be stopped.